CommonAccord/old-Prototype-in-Mediawiki/README.md

 What it doesn't do:

-Recursion, prefixing, wrap the spans with metadata to allow easy understanding and editing.
+* Recursion, prefixing, include other URLs, wrap the spans with metadata to allow easy understanding and editing.

 Next Level: